maryam-abdool/Swim-Control/README.md

 The default environment is Walker-2d.
 Make sure to have MuJoCo and OpenAI gym setup as well as matplotlib and PyTorch installed.

 ## Sample Result
-In addition to the sample videos presented in the repository, a sample video could be found embedded below or at https://youtube.com/shorts/Jk3nHKhl7Ds?feature=share
+In addition to the sample videos presented in the repository, a sample video could be found below or at https://youtube.com/shorts/Jk3nHKhl7Ds?feature=share

 https://user-images.githubusercontent.com/78284219/222947528-e041973e-2a85-4e5d-a2e8-a0201b710c55.mp4